- American Academy of Microbiology, 2018

 Infection with hepatitis B and C viruses affects more than 10 percent of the world population and is the most common etiology of chronic liver disease and hepatocellular carcinoma, which is the fourth leading cause of death from cancer in the world.
 Current therapies for both viruses are less than optimal.
 While an effective vaccine for HBV is available, the prospect for a HCV vaccine remains elusive.
 Given the magnitude and severity of both viral infections as a global public health problem, it is imperative to develop and implement effective prophylactic vaccines and better therapeutic regimens.
 To achieve this goal, we must understand at the molecular, cellular and genetic levels the viral life cycle, viral mechanisms for productive and persistent infection, virus-host interactions, and host immune responses.
 The thematic effort of my laboratory focuses on these topics.

 While many gaps in our knowledge of HCV exist, great strides have been made in characterizing the virus and functions of viral genes as well as in unraveling the replication pathway and immunologic mechanisms of liver injury.
 HCV, like many other viruses, exploit host cellular machinery for productive infection.
 However, unlike other RNA viruses, HCV has a high propensity to cause persistent infection despite an active host immune response.
 Thus, it possesses unique mechanisms to counteract the various host defenses.
 HCV gene products have been shown to interact with many host factors and to induce cellular alterations vital for viral replication, persistence and pathogenesis.
 Earlier progress in HCV research has been hampered by a lack of robust infectious and replicating cell culture systems and convenient small animal models.
 The development of in vitro systems including infectious cell cultures affords the opportunity to fully characterize viral replication and virus-cell interactions.
+My lab studies the mechanisms of antivirals in HCV therapy, and to explore the biological basis of treatment non-response in order to improve current treatment regimen.
+We apply molecular, biochemical and functional genomic tools to identify and characterize structural and functional interactions among the virus, viral gene products, cellular pathways and the host.
+In addition, we are generating novel reagents and tools for developing and evaluating vaccines and antivirals by building and improving on currently available model systems.
+Using these technologies, we have developed novel antivirals targeting the entry/fusion process of HCV infection.
 By applying the technology of induced pluripotent stem cells and hepatocyte differentiation, we have established useful cell model systems to study viral replication and virus-cell interaction.
 SCID/uPA mice transplanted with human hepatocytes susceptible to HCV infection and transgenic mouse models have been useful as small animal models.
-We have taken three approaches to study HCV infection and pathogenesis.
+Finally, despite the development of highly effective treatments for HCV, we still do not have an effective preventive vaccine.
+To that end, we are applying molecular, immunological, structural and chemical biology approaches to develop candidate vaccines.

 Research in Plain Language

-Our first approach is to understand how interferons (proteins that are released in response to viruses), ribavirin (an anti-viral drug used with interferons to treat HCV infection), and the new class of direct-acting antivirals in HCV therapy work.
+Our first approach is to understand how interferons (proteins that are released in response to viruses) and other antivirals work in hepatitis virus infections.
 We explore the biological reasons that explain why some patients do not respond to treatment.
 Our second approach is to apply molecular, biochemical, and functional genomic tools to identify and characterize interactions between the virus, viral gene products, and the host.
-Using our third approach, we generate new tools for developing and evaluating vaccines and antivirals by building and improving on currently available models.
+Third, we are interested in developing and evaluating new vaccines and antivirals by building and improving on currently available models.